 Some states (Alaska, Arizona, California, Florida, Illinois, Oregon, Texas, Utah, and Washington) and some local jurisdictions (check with your local health authority) require that Food Handlers take a food safety training course from an ANSI-accredited organization.

-Select your state from the table below to find state level food handler and food manager certification requirements.
+Select your state below and find out the state level food handler and food manager certification requirements:

 - Certification Exam: State requires mandatory Food Manager Certification Exam.

 - Demonstrate Knowledge: A demonstration of food safety knowledge is required by a food manager.
 A Certification Exam is the best way to demonstrate that knowledge.

 - County Requirements: There are certain counties that have specific requirements.

 - Training Certificate: State requires mandatory Food Handler Training certificate/card.

 - Recommended: Food Handler Training is recommended, but not required.
 Requirements may vary per business.

 |Arizona||County Requirements||County Requirements|

 |California||Yes – Training Certificate||Certification Exam|